A Man and a Woman (Johnny Lytle album)

-A Man and a Woman is an album by vibraphonist Johnny Lytle featuring jazz interpretations of Francis Lai's score for the 1966 French film A Man and a Woman recorded in 1967 and originally issued on the Solid State label.
+A Man and a Woman is an album by American vibraphonist Johnny Lytle featuring jazz interpretations of Francis Lai's score for the 1966 French film A Man and a Woman recorded in 1967 and originally issued on the Solid State label.

 Reception

 The Allmusic review by Richie Unterberger stated "It's bourgeois to the core, for sure.
 But it's also archetypal of a certain media stereotype of European elegance, exuding a certain charm despite its overt sentimentality".